Strandherd-Armstrong contractors still engaged in legal fights

-The partially complete 143-metre-long Strandherd-Armstrong Bridge.
+The partially complete 143-metre-long Strandherd-Armstrong Bridge, seen last summer.

 Sources say work on the Strandherd-Armstrong Bridge, which will connect the communities of Barrhaven and Riverside South, ground to a halt late last month and that several steelworkers were laid off.
 Others say the cold weather has created challenges with the bridge’s welding and threatens to place the project even further behind schedule.